bugcrowd/templates/submissions/description/server_side_injection/file_inclusion/template.md

 ## Steps to Reproduce

-1. Using a browser, navigate to: `{{url}}/../../etc/hostname`
+1. In a browser, navigate to the URL: `{{url}}viewer.php?filename=a\./../../etc/hostname`
-1. You will see the hostname of the server running this website
+1. You will see the hostname of the server running this request in the browser

 ## Proof of Concept (PoC)